Luiza Prado de O. Martins

 ARTIST-IN-RESIDENCE 2023

-Luiza Prado is a resident in the transmediale 2023 Digital Art Residency programme in collaboration with Swiss Arts Council Pro Helvetia.
-In her new research, Empty Calories, she will focus on the increasing disconnection between the realities of food production and climate collapse and its widespread consumption as content on screens.
+Luiza Prado was a resident in the transmediale 2023 Digital Art Residency programme in collaboration with Swiss Arts Council Pro Helvetia.
+In her research, Empty Calories, she focused on the increasing disconnection between the realities of food production and climate collapse and its widespread consumption as content on screens.
 Questioning how online platforms create desires for ingredients and food trends, Empty Calories brings attention to the unusable politics of food, its new networked condition, and disassociation from environmental and sociopolitical realities.
-Unfolding as a reality tv show, Luiza Prado will research the history of the luxury spice and medical cure-all – silphium – a once highly desired ingredient and delicacy in the ancient world.
+Unfolding as a reality tv show, Luiza Prado researches the history of the luxury spice and medical cure-all – silphium – a once highly desired ingredient and delicacy in the ancient world.
 Tracing through the plant’s economic significance and eventual extinction, Empty Calories raises questions about the links between the anthropogenic extinction of species and plants and politics of distraction.